Jan. 24, 2019

 TUCSON, Ariz. — The founders of UAVenture Capital have announced the launch of a new venture capital fund designed to support the commercialization of University of Arizona science, services and intellectual property.

 "The activity and robust nature of UA innovation and invention requires significant startup capital, thus the reason for the second fund," said McCusker, who also founded the public company Providence Service Corp.
 (Nasdaq: PRSC).

 UAVC is now in the process of raising money toward its target of $100 million for the second fund.

-"UAVenture Capital is providing the resources that are needed to carry University of Arizona discoveries to their full potential," Robbins said.
+"UAVenture Capital is providing the resources that are needed to carry University of Arizona discoveries to their full potential," said UA President Robert C. Robbins.
 "We are very grateful for the partnership of Fletcher McCusker and UAVenture Capital.
 Their work in behalf of the UA not only supports innovations that benefit the world, but it also helps put the university and Tucson on the map as a place where ideas can become reality."

 With the help of Tech Launch Arizona – the UA office that commercializes inventions stemming from research – SinfoníaRx was sold to Tabula Rasa HealthCare in September 2017.
 McCusker and fund principals Larry M. Hecker and Michael N. Deitch used proceeds from that sale to reinvest in the community, starting the first UAVC fund in 2018.

 That fund focused its investments on startups bringing to market UA science, technology, services and intellectual property originating from faculty, students, alumni and affiliates.
 Companies that received funding included several startups founded on UA-owned inventions, including Codelucida, Regulonix and FreeFall, as well as Post.Bid.Ship and Qwick, UA-associated companies launched by students.